-You might apply the same wisdom with meats without a lid.
+You might apply the same wisdom to meats without a lid.
 If you see browning happening too quickly, put aluminum foil over the cast iron.
 Otherwise, put the spiked lid over the cast iron, and this, too, can keep it from browning too quickly.

 See the best Dutch ovens for baking bread – HERE

 Spiked Lid: Oven vs. Stove